out-of-cheese-error/gooseberry/README.md

 `hierarchy = ["Tag"]` gives the structure in the `mdbook` figure above, i.e. no folders, a page for each tag.

-Annotations within a page are sorted by their date of creation (TODO: add `sort` configuration)
+#### Sorting annotations within a page

+`gooseberry config kb sort`

+This defines how annotations are sorted within each page.

+The available options are:

+* Tag - Sorts by tag (multiple tags are considered as "tag1,tag2,tag3" for sorting)
+* URI
+* BaseURI
+* ID
+* Created
+* Updated

+Multiple sort options can be combined in order of priority e.g. `sort = ["Tag", "Created"]` sorts by tags, then by the date of creation.

 #### Index link template